 We use a "flipped classroom" model for Confirmation preparation.
 While in the traditional classroom, a teacher would present materials and then send the students off on their own to work on the material (exercises, homework, essay writing, etc.), a flipped classroom allows technology to present the material to students on their own time and then uses the gathered time in the classroom to work with the material already consumed.
-Thus, our Confirmation gatherings presume that the students have already received the material for the lesson and will use the time together to discuss, apply, and play with the ideas already presented to them.
+Thus, our Confirmation gatherings presume that the candidates have already received the material for the lesson and will use the time together to discuss, apply, and play with the ideas already presented to them.

-Part Two (June - Oct): Called to Mercy
+Part Two (July - Oct): Called to Mercy

 St. Mary's Press provides the curriculum for Part Two: Called To Mercy, which is an interactive online curriculum.
 After successful completion of Part One, all candidates and their parents are invited to a July orientation/registration at which they receive the access code to the online curriculum.
 Click here for a preview of this innovative program.